-Rather than being the smartphone companion that most other manufactures have been gunning for, Vuzix has managed to cram the guts of a mid-range Android smartphone into the unit, making it an independent experience that the firm calls the world's first 'hands free smartphone'.
+Rather than being the smartphone companion that most other manufactures have been gunning for, Vuzix has managed to cram the guts of a mid-range Android smartphone into the unit; it features a 1GHz processor with 1GB of RAM, running Android Ice Cream Sandwich.
+It all makes for an independent experience that the firm calls the world's first 'hands free smartphone.'

-Like Recon Jet these too are actual glasses, but are not necessarily as 'cool' as the aforementioned – they have more in common with the protective glasses that your science teacher dished out before performing a rather disappointing chemistry experiment.
+Like Recon Jet, GlassUp is based around a full pair of specs – but they're rather less sporty, having more in common with the protective glasses that your science teacher dished out before performing a chemistry experiment.

-Available to pre-order in a range models, including a variant with and without glasses, and with optional prescription lenses, GlassUp goes for between US$299 (RM948) and US$499 (RM1580).
+Available to pre-order in a range models, including a variant with and without glasses, and with optional prescription lenses, GlassUp goes for between US$300 and US$500.